AndrewChiu-Phison/aiDAPTIV-Integration-anything-llm/aiDAPTIV_Files/User_Guide/User_Guide.md

-# Chat with YouTube Videos User Guide
+# AnyThingLLM User Guide

 ## Overview
-This application allows users to store video content in the KV Cache, enabling them to select specific videos for QA interactions.
+This application allows users to ask questions from the text user provided.
 This functionality achieves quick responses from the LLM, enhancing the overall user experience.

 ---
 ## Chapter 1: Installation and Setting